- A group opportunity. Invite your friends.

 Purano Sinamangal, Kathmandu, Nepal 4232455, NP

-Volunteer Society Nepal is founded on a dream.
+Volunteer World Nepal is founded on a dream.
 That brave and generous volunteers from across all backgrounds from Nepal and abroad could work together.

 At the height of the conflict in Nepal in 2004 we gathered a team of Nepalese development workers.
 We also invited foreign social activists and foreign volunteers to come and help.
 Together we combat the shortages in education, healthcare and women’s rights.
 We believe we can do this quicker and more efficiently than the existing international organizations.
 Our work has taken on a new dimension following the devastation of the 2015 earthquake.
 We have since doubled our efforts to sustain and increase our humanitarian projects.

 Kathmandu ValleyKathmandu Valley and Pokhara Valley, Bagmati Nepal

 October 21, 2022